Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Professional Email. **Your use of Professional Email is subject to Titan’s (Flock FZLLC) policies, including Titan’s [Customer Terms of Use](https://support.titan.email/hc/en-us/articles/360038024254-Titan-Customer-Terms-of-Use) (for owners of the email subscription), [End User Terms of Use](https://support.titan.email/hc/en-us/articles/900000761843-Titan-End-User-Terms-of-Use-) (for individuals granted access to mailboxes created by the subscription owner), [Acceptable Use Policy](https://support.titan.email/hc/en-us/articles/900000775226-Titan-Acceptable-Use-Policy), and [Privacy Policy](https://support.titan.email/hc/en-us/articles/360038535773-Titan-Privacy-Policy) in addition to these Terms.
 We make no warranties related to these services and disclaim any obligations or actions of Titan under their policies.

+**Website Design Services.** By purchasing our website design services — where our experts may set up or design your website for you — you have read and understand the respective details and policies relating to the service, like [these details](https://wordpress.com/support/website-design-service/) about our Express Website Design Service, including our [content guidelines](https://wordpress.com/support/website-design-service/#content-guidelines) and the fact that the website (including any design, layout, or web development) we produce is provided “as-is.”
+Although we’re setting up a website for you, you remain solely responsible for the content on your site and any materials, information, or other data on your site.
+We do not provide approval or validation of your website or its content by providing our services.

+If we provide you with a refund for your purchase of our design services, you may not use the website or its layout, web design, content, or other development we have provided to you, and we reserve the right to delete or revert the website to its previous state.

 **Domain Names.** We act as a registrar and also work with third-party registrars to provide domain name services.
 When you register a domain on WordPress.com or transfer an existing domain to WordPress.com, the [policies of the respective registry](https://en.support.wordpress.com/registry-policies/) apply, and you become bound by the relevant registrar’s terms and conditions.
 Depending on the domain, you may be subject to the terms of the [Automattic Domain Name Registration Agreement](https://wordpress.com/automattic-domain-name-registration-agreement/), [Key-Systems GmbH Registration Agreement](https://www.rrpproxy.net/Legal/Registration_Agreement), [Tucows Domain Inc. Registration Agreement](https://opensrs.com/wp-content/uploads/Tucows_ExhibitA.html), or [this Domain Name Registration Agreement](https://www.secureserver.net/legal-agreement?id=reg_sa&pageid=reg_sa&pl_id=391143), in addition to these Terms.
 When you register a domain, you’re presented with and must agree to the applicable domain registration agreement.
 If you didn’t make a note of it, you can look it up at any time.
 Please see [the Domain Registration Agreements page](http://en.support.wordpress.com/domain-registration-agreements) for instructions on how to determine which domain registration agreements apply to you and your domains.
 These registrar terms are incorporated by reference into these Terms.

 Your domain is also subject to the policies of the Internet Corporation for Assigned Names and Numbers (”ICANN”).
 You can read about [your rights and responsibilities as a domain name registrant](http://www.icann.org/en/resources/registrars/registrant-rights/benefits) under ICANN’s Registrar Accreditation Agreement and about [domain name registration generally](https://www.icann.org/resources/pages/educational-2012-02-25-en).